What if Video Games *Actually* Looked Like Movies? | An Intro to Cinema Mode

 The Last of Us Part II Statistics For Input One

-Input One currently has 272 views spread across 3 videos for The Last of Us Part II.
-The game makes up 1 hour of published video on his channel, or 1.65% of the total watchable video for The Last of Us Part II on Input One's YouTube channel.
+At present, Input One has 272 views spread across 3 videos for The Last of Us Part II, and close to an hours worth of content for The Last of Us Part II published on his channel.
+This makes up 1.65% of the content that Input One has uploaded to YouTube.